Louis Bherer, M.Ps. Ph.D.

 Doctoral Student

-Now at the University of Montreal, Pierre-Olivier is pursuing his doctoral studies in biomedical science under the supervision of Dr. Louis Bherer and Dr. Mathieu Gayda at the EPIC Center of the Montreal Heart Institute.
+Now at the Université de Montréal, Pierre-Olivier is pursuing his doctoral studies in biomedical science under the supervision of Dr. Louis Bherer and Dr. Mathieu Gayda at the EPIC Center of the Montreal Heart Institute.
 For his doctoral project, he will seek to better understand the links between physical training, vascular, cerebrovascular and cardiopulmonary function and cognition in individuals with one or more cardiovascular risk factors.

 Pierre-Olivier Magnan, ACSM-CEP, M.Sc.